 The Chapter 11 Trustee contends that many objective facts support his belief that, before the Effective Date, LPI is the owner of all of the Policies in their entirety and Fractional Interest holders have no separate property interests in the Policies.
 In May 2015, the Texas Supreme Court held that the agreements LPI used to solicit money from investors are "investment contracts" that gave the investors a right to receive a portion of the proceeds paid out on the maturity of a Policy.
 The Texas Supreme Court recognized that LPI is the owner of legal title to all of the Policies, and as such, is entitled to exercise all rights as the legal owner.
-The Texas Supreme Court found that LPI is the facilitator and administrator of the investments and that LPI exercises complete control and discretion over the investment and the investment's success: As found by the Texas Supreme Court, without LPI's managerial efforts, the investments would fail.8
+The Texas Supreme Court found that LPI is the facilitator and administrator of the investment's success: As found by the Texas Supreme Court, without LPI's managerial efforts, the investments would fail.8